carlzulauf/songbus/README.markdown

 *Depends on* `ruby-web-search` (https://github.com/mattetti/ruby-web-search) which is not currnetly available through rubygems.org.
 Install this gem first.

-*Current version (0.6.0) of* `ruby-dbus` contains a bug which prevents this script from getting detailed song info from Rhythmbox.
-Please install my fork of `ruby-dbus` found here: https://github.com/carlzulauf/ruby-dbus

 Install instrucitons*:
     $ bundle install